porttack/porttack.com/slv/2023-24/rov.md

 ## Application

-Get ready for an unforgettable opportunity!
-Brace yourselves as we gear up to launch the most thrilling application process ever!
-The countdown has begun for an exclusive chance to join our elite team.
-Are you prepared to seize the moment?
-We're searching for 12 to 15 exceptional students who are ready to embark on an adventure like no other.
-Stay tuned for updates on when the gates to this incredible opportunity will swing wide open!
-Don't miss your shot to be a part of this extraordinary journey!
+📢 Ahoy there! ⚓️ Attention 6th to 8th graders! 🎉 The moment you've been waiting for is on the horizon! 🚀🌟 Soon, we'll be setting sail on an underwater adventure like no other with the SLV Middle School ROV Club!

+🚀⏳ **The application process is not yet open**, but keep your eyes peeled for updates!
+We'll be accepting a lucky crew of 12 to 15 students to join this thrilling expedition. ⛵🌊

 ## Schedule & Attendance